ltcRandomwalk/NESA/README.md

 In this file, each line contains a rule name followed by its probability.
 The rule probability should stay in 0 to 1.
 Note that, the rule name should be consistent with that in `named_cons_all.txt`.

-Third, you need a file stores the confidence that each soft evidence holds, named with `soft_evi.txt`.
+Third, you need a file that stores the confidence that each soft evidence holds, named  `soft_evi.txt`.
 The format of this file is as follow:

 ```
 VV(13051,13060) 0.985